Mackay Renewable Biocommodities Pilot Plant

 The Mackay Pilot Plant has been funded by the Australian Government through NCRIS Capability 5.5 – Biotechnology Products, the Queensland Government Department of Employment, Economic Development and Innovation and QUT.
 The facility is being hosted by Mackay Sugar Limited, one of Australia´s leading sugar manufacturers, on the site of the Racecourse Mill in Mackay, Queensland.
 In addition to sugarcane bagasse and trash which is readily available from the sugar factory, the facility is also capable of processing a wide range of biomass feedstocks with many of these feedstocks able to be sourced from partners throughout Australia.

 Under NCRIS funding guidelines, the Mackay Pilot Plant is available for public and private sector research use, with significant discounts available to eligible researchers.
-For information on the access and pricing guidelines, please visit the NCRIS Capability 5.5 website ( NCRIS Manufacture of Biofuels ).

 The Mackay Pilot Plant was completed in 2009 and will be available for use from early 2010.
 Prospective users of the facility can access both the NCRIS facility in Mackay and the considerable biomass harvesting, transportation, storage, processing and analytical expertise available through QUT.
 Two full–time employees are based at the Mackay Pilot Plant to assist users with the set–up and operation of the facility and analysis of samples generated.
 Prospective users are encouraged to contact either the person listed below or the AusBiotech NCRIS Program Manager.

 Facilities available include:

 The pretreatment reactor is unique equipment constructed from corrosion resistant alloys enabling pretreatment and fractionation with a wide variety of physical and chemical processes including steam explosion, single and two–stage mild acid treatments, alkali and ammonia based processes.